As the leading tech recruiting and staffing agency in Dallas and Phoenix, we are often asked how to make a great impression during a tech interview.

-Say something that demonstrates a time when you solved a problem in a creative and innovative way.
+Say something that demonstrates a time when you solved a problem creatively and innovatively.
 Maybe you saw an issue before anyone else and proactively acted, or maybe you came up with a creative solution to a problem that your coworkers had been dealing with for some time.
 Be specific.

 Confess Your Feeling

 You should let the other party know how you feel about him.
-Now, this isn’t some cheesy, romantic comedy from the 80’s.
-But it’s important to let the other party know that you have taken an interest in what he does and who he is.
+Now, this isn’t some cheesy, romantic comedy from the ’80s.
+But it’s essential to let the other party know that you have taken an interest in what he does and who he is.

-Knowing key factors about the company you are interviewing with can help establish the fact that you are genuinely interested in it and that you have taken time to learn about it.
+Knowing critical factors about the company you are interviewing with can help establish the fact that you are genuinely interested in it and that you have taken the time to learn about it.
 You are not simply stringing the company along.

 Great questions to ask that make a positive impression during a tech interview are those regarding culture, experiences, and even future projections.